Create a stunning wall with attractive, practical and durable wall tiles

 How to seal around the edge of tiling

 Sealing around the edge of tiling is essential to stop water getting behind the tiles, particularly around worktops, basins and kitchen sinks.
-Water behind the tiles could lead to damage to the wall, fixtures and fittings.
-We’ll talk you through sealing around the edge of tiling with sanitary sealant.
+Water behind tiles can cause damage to the wall, fixtures and fittings.
+We’ll talk you through sealing the edge of tiling with sanitary sealant.

 Attach the nozzle to the sealant and cut off the tip, as directed by the product instructions.
 If required, put the sealant into the cartridge gun.

 Run a continuous bead of sealant, working from one end of the tiled area to the other, from left to right.
 Try to keep a steady pressure on the trigger of the gun and a consistent speed when you’re doing this.

 Smooth any irregularities in the shape of the bead with a sealant smoother (or a wet finger), but take care not to pull the sealant from the surface.